Fringe (TV series): Books and comics

 On August 27, 2008, a prequel comic book (leading right up to the moment in the pilot where Olivia 'first' meets Walter) written by Zack Whedon was released by DC Comics under its WildStorm imprint.
 This was to be the first issue of a monthly 6-issue limited series but the others were delayed until January 2009, when monthly publication resumed, with the sixth and final issue scheduled for release on June 17.
 The Vice President of WildStorm, Hank Kanalz, explained the publication hiatus: "The writers of the show want to make sure the comic book is integrated into the mythology of the Fringe world, so we have decided to refocus the direction of the comic book.
 Unfortunately, this means that we will have some delays, but will be back in January."

 On June 23, 2010, the first issue of Tales From the Fringe, the second six-part monthly series, was released, while the final issue was released on November 24, 2010.

 Additionally, in September 2011, DC released the first issue of Beyond the Fringe comic series.
 With the first story written by Joshua Jackson titled "Peter and the Machine".
 Jhonen Vasquez, Becky Cloonan, Cole Fowler, Jorge Jimenez, Kristen Cantrell, Ben Templesmith, Tom Mandrake, and Carrie Strachen are among the other creators on the series.
 The comic issues will alternate with an 'A' story and a 'B' story each.
 For example, "Peter and the Machine" will take place in issues one, three, and so on until the story is finished and a new 'A' story starts up.

 An encyclopedia guide, September's Notebook — The Bishop Paradox, written by Tara Bennett and Paul Terry who had previously written the Lost Encyclopedia for Lost, was released in March 2013.
 A three-part series of prequel novels written by Christa Faust was released throughout 2013 and 2014.
 Each novel deals with a member of the Fringe team's past.
 The first is titled The Zodiac Paradox and is about Walter and his discovery of Cortexiphan.
 The second in the series is titled The Burning Man and is based on Olivia and how she was first exposed to Cortexiphan.
 The third is titled Sins of the Father and is about Peter's life in 2008 just before the point of time when the series starts.

 Possible film

-At San Diego Comic-Con 2012, actor John Noble mentioned that a film could be made further down the line.
+At the 2012 San Diego Comic-Con, actor John Noble speculated that a film could be made further down the line.